The weekend mass schedule is:

 “Women of Grace”

-Lord’s Kitchen – The volunteers from Our Lady of Grace Parish will be serving the meal at the Lord’s Kitchen on Monday, March 24, 2025.
+Lord’s Kitchen – The volunteers from Our Lady of Grace Parish will be serving the meal at the Lord’s Kitchen on Monday, May 26th.
 We ask our parish family to keep our volunteers in their prayers as they take care of those who are in need.
-Our volunteers also ask the help of parishioners by donating bars of soap, toothpaste, toothbrushes, and toilet tissue.
-We are accepting monetary donations to assist with the meal. expense!
-The collection buckets will be available the weekend of March 15th and 16th receive your donations.
-The buckets will be placed outside the rectory garage.
+Our volunteers also ask the help from parishioners by donating bars of soap, toothpaste, toothbrushes, and toilet tissue.
+We are accepting monetary donations to assist with the meal expenses!
+The collection buckets will be available outside the rectory garage on May 17/18 to receive your donations.

 Liturgical Volunteers